tupl-tufts/rdl/README.md

 ### Intersection Types

-Sometimes Ruby methods return different types depending on the types of their arguments.
+Sometimes Ruby methods have several different type signatures.
 (In Java these would be called *overloaded* methods.)
 In RDL, such methods are assigned a set of type signatures:

 ```
 type String, :[], '(Fixnum) -> String or nil'